rebeccamonson/Paper-Hearts-GUI/Introduction.md

 - **Input**: Book information is imported from Excel files, including metadata like genre, author, and popularity.
 - **Output**: The application generates a book recommendation in plain text

 ✨ **Special thanks to Paper Hearts for allowing their real data to be used for this project.
-To protect the bookstore's informtion, fake customer names and emails were generated and access to the raw data or displays of the raw data will not be provided.
+To protect the bookstore's information, fake customer names and emails were generated and access to the raw data or displays of the raw data will not be provided.
+Python code has also be edited to prevent real data names from being seen.
+Thank you for your understanding.
 This project was completed as part of a class assignment with a partner.
 Responsibilities and efforts were shared equally**✨